RalphTro/epcis-event-hash-generator/README.md

       </tr>
       <tr>
         <td/>
-        <td>Note: each individual bizTransaction ID in exactly the same sequence as it appears in the bizTransactionList</td>
+        <td colspan=5>Note: each individual bizTransaction ID in exactly the same sequence as it appears in the bizTransactionList</td>
       </tr>
       <tr>
             <td>6</td>